Nicholas Williamson: Anne Williamson's house searched for letters

 Anne Williamson remained at their house at Church Wilne in Derbyshire.
 Despite Anne Williamson's resistance, their family papers were confiscated from the study in her bedchamber, the gallery, and other places at Wilne.
 At first, she refused access to John Hacker, an agent of the Earl of Shrewsbury.
 She allowed the house to be searched after discussing in a little parlour with John Harpur how the Earl of Shrewsbury would support her now her husband was imprisoned.
 Other items and Mass books were hidden in the church tower.
 John Harpur locked the papers from Wilne in an ark chest in the nearby water mill and then took them to a house of the Earl of Shrewsbury at Sawley.
 It was discovered that she had left two pillow cases stuffed with documents with a friend, her first-cousin Joanna Pearsall or Peshall at Horsley, Staffordshire.
 Three further chests had been taken to Williamson's brother's house at Crich.
 Nicholas Williamson was questioned several times in the Tower.
 He claimed his wife had no access to papers in his study or closet.

 The actions of Earl of Shrewsbury in recovering Williamson's papers were criticised and held to be suspicious.
 John Harpur of Swarkestone's previous relationship with Nicholas Williamson as a colleague, and his possible leniency during the search at Wilne was called into question.
 Harpur's wife Isabella was a relation of Elizabeth Pierrepont, who had been an attendant of Mary, Queen of Scots.
 Their son Henry Harpur bought Calke Abbey in 1622.

 Released from the Tower of London

 William Cecil called him the "Great Cossenor Williamson" - a cozenor, meaning that he had tried to trick or subvert the Earl of Shrewsbury from his proper allegiance to Elizabeth I. Edward Coke threatened him with "some sharper course".
 Williamson remained in the Tower and records of payments for his candles and laundry survive.

 Robert Cecil offered him a deal.
 After his release in 1597, Nicholas Williamson deserted Anne.
 They had previously disagreed, and in 1593 she had spent time away from him with her sister Jane Bolde at Bold.
 She later married Paul Cuddington.
-A diplomatic agent in Scotland, George Nicholson mentioned the former prisoner Williamson in passing in a letter of September 1598, as an acquaintaince of George More, who had now arrived in Scotland.
+A diplomatic agent in Scotland, George Nicholson mentioned the former prisoner Williamson in passing in a letter of September 1598, as an acquaintance of George More, who had now arrived in Scotland.